adi14041999/my_wiki/docs/AI/deep_generative_models/energy_based_models.md

 Very flexible, can use any $f_\theta(x)$

 **Cons:**
-Sampling from $p_\theta(x)$ is hard.
-Evaluating and optimizing likelihood $p_\theta(x)$ is hard (learning is hard).
+$Z(\theta)$ is intractable, so no access to likelihood.
+Thus, evaluating and optimizing likelihood $p_\theta(x)$ is hard (learning is hard).
+Also, sampling from $p_\theta(x)$ is hard.
 Another con is there is no feature learning (but can add latent variables).
 EBMs also suffer from the curse of dimensionality - as the dimension of $x$ increases, the volume of the space grows exponentially, making it increasingly difficult to learn meaningful energy functions and sample efficiently.

 Given two points $x_1$ and $x_2$, evaluating $p_\theta(x_1)$ or $p_\theta(x_2)$ requires calculating $Z(\theta)$.
 However, their ratio does not involve calculating $Z(\theta)$.